gnsj/sfdx-a-b-testing-framework/README.md

 # A/B Testing Framework
   This guide helps to create a AB Testing framework in Salesforce.

   ## What is A/B Testing ?
   It is a experiment with two variantes (A and B) to compare these two versions and determine which of the two is more effective.

   ## What types of problems could A/B testing solving ?
   - Solve visitor pain points
   - Get better ROI from existing traffic
   - Reduce bounce rate
   - Make low-risk modifications
   - Achieve statistically significant results
   - Profitably redesign your website

   ## How does it work ?
     ### Step1: Research
     Understand how your product is currently performing, how many users are coming onto the site, which pages drive the most traffic, what are the conversions goals of your page.

     Heatmap tools are a great tool to determine where users are spending the most time on, their scrolling behavior.

     Another popular tool is website user surveys that can often highlight issue which may be missed in aggregate data.

     ### Step2: Observation / Hypothesis
     Looking through the data collected in your research phase and create hypothesis to test in the new A/B test.

     ### Step3: Variation Creation
     A variation is another version of your existing version with changes that you want to test.
 For example, are there enough people filling forms ?
 Your hypothesis is that your form have too many fields and ask for personal information, you can try a variation with a shorter form, less fields and omitting fields which ask for personal information.

     ### Step4: Testing
     There are many kinds os testing for A/B Testing, follow 3 below:
     - Multivariate Testing
     - Split URL Testing
     - Multipage Testing

   ## Common mistakes in A/B Testing
     - Not planing your optimization roadmap
       Hypothesis must be formulated before conducting a test and all next steps depend on in.

     - Testing too many elements together
       Testing too many elements in the same time makes it difficult to pinpoint which changes influenced the success or failure

     - Ignoring statistical significance
       To have an A/B testing succeed of failed, your test should be guided by statistically significant data.

     - Failing to follow an iterative process
       To improve the chances of your next test succeeding, you should draw insights from your last tests while planning and deploying your next test.

+  ## How to use it in Salesforce

+  ###